prisma-labs/konn/README.md

 afterAll(/* ... */)
 ```

-In Kont the above maps to:
+In Konn the above maps to:

 ```ts
 konn().beforeAll(/* ... */).beforeEach(/* ... */).afterEach(/* ... */).afterAll(/* ... */)
 ```

-In Kont you must signal an end with `.done()` to access the context that tests will use.
+In Konn you must signal an end with `.done()` to access the context that tests will use.

 ```ts
 const ctx1 = konn().beforeEach(/* ... */)